Medgend Icon

 How do you measure cholesterol levels?

-• Triglycerides - another form of fat in your blood that can raise your risk for heart disease, especially in women
+• Triglycerides.
+This is another type of fat in your blood that can raise the risk of heart disease, especially in women.

 What do my cholesterol numbers mean?